oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ecCodes is a package developed by ECMWF which provides an application programming interface and a set of tools for decoding and encoding messages in the following formats: WMO FM-92 GRIB edition 1 and edition 2, WMO FM-94 BUFR edition 3 and edition 4, WMO GTS abbreviated header (only decoding).

-**URL**
+**More Information**

 https://software.ecmwf.int/wiki/display/ECC/ecCodes+Home